Gold512/JSCE/modules.md

 ## Context

 The context of the module is an eval run within JSCE's context
-However, a pre-run script is added which switches the document and window objects to that of the target page
+However, a pre-run script is added which defines the document and window objects to that of the target page

 ## script object